 - o Ignore -This parameter applies to the All row only and indicates that the Admin.
 Status field must be set individually for each port. - Enabled This parameter indicates the port is able to send and receive Ethernet frames. - Disabled This parameter indicates the port is not able to send and receive Ethernet frames. - Mode: This parameter indicates the speed and duplex mode settings for the port.
 You can use this parameter to set the speed and duplex mode of a port.
-The possible settings are: - o Ignore -This parameter indicates that the All setting does not apply to the Mode field.
+The possible settings are: - Ignore -This parameter indicates that the All setting does not apply to the Mode field.
 In other words, each port is set individually. - Auto -This parameter indicates the port is using Auto-Negotiation to set the operating speed and duplex mode.
-The actual operating speed and duplex mode of the port are displayed in parentheses (for example, "1000/F" for 1000 Mbps full duplex mode) after a port establishes a link with an end node. - Auto (1000F) -This parameter indicates the port is configured for 1000Mbps operation in Auto-Negotiation mode. - 1000/Full -This parameter indicates the port is configured for 1000Mbps operation in full-duplex mode. - o 100/Full -This parameter indicates the port is configured for 100Mbps operation in full-duplex mode. - o 10/Full -This parameter indicates the port is configured for 10Mbps operation in full-duplex mode. - 1000/Half -This parameter indicates the port is configured for 1000Mbps operation in half-duplex mode. - 100/Half -This parameter indicates the port is configured for 100Mbps operation in half-duplex mode.
+The actual operating speed and duplex mode of the port are displayed in parentheses (for example, "1000/F" for 1000 Mbps full duplex mode) after a port establishes a link with an end node. - Auto (2500F) -This parameter indicates the port is configured for 2500Mbps operation in Auto-Negotiation full duplex mode. - Auto (1000F) -This parameter indicates the port is configured for 1000Mbps operation in Auto-Negotiation full duplex mode. - Auto (100F) This parameter indicates that the port is configured for 100Mbps operation in Auto-Negotiation full duplex mode.